AuRa123456/AuRa123456/README.md

-- 👋 Hi, I’m AuRa here
+- 👋 Hi, AuRa here

 <!---
 AuRa123456/AuRa123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.